adamtorres/importing-tutorial/readme.md

 # Building your own runnable module

 Lets say you want to allow a user to run some example code directly from the module.
-In this completely made up example, we will add something to the `http.server` just so there's a lot of the interactivity already built in.
+In this completely made up example, we will add something to the `http.server` because there's already a lot of interactivity already built in.

 The goal is to have this command start with: